SimonJonesZEE/MicrosoftTeamsPhone-SoftwareUpdater/README.md

 Thank you for using this project and I hope you find it useful and helpful. 😊

  > [!TIP]
-> As a starting place, it's best to review the [Considerations for deploying Shared Calling](considerations.md).
+> For a list of TeamworkDeviceId's within your tenant you must first run an export of Teams Phone devices from the Teams Admin center (TAC).

 ## Pre-requisites
 * PowerShell modules: